Wizkiller96/WizBot/docs/guides/windows-guide.md

 Open PowerShell (press windows button on your keyboard and type powershell, it should show up; alternatively, right click the start menu and select Windows PowerShell), and navigate to the location where you want to install the bot (for example `cd ~/Desktop/`)

-1. `git clone https://gitlab.com/kwoth/nadekobot -b v5 --depth 1`
+1. `git clone https://gitlab.com/WizNet/WizBot -b v5 --depth 1`
-2. `cd nadekobot`
+2. `cd wizbot`
-3. `dotnet publish -c Release -o output/ src/NadekoBot/`
+3. `dotnet publish -c Release -o output/ src/WizBot/`
 4. `cd output`
 5. `cp creds_example.yml creds.yml`
 6. Open `creds.yml` with your favorite text editor (Please don't use Notepad or WordPad.
 You can use Notepad++, VSCode, Atom, Sublime, or something similar)
 7. [Enter your bot's token](#creds-guide)
-8. Run the bot `dotnet NadekoBot.dll`
+8. Run the bot `dotnet WizBot.dll`
 9. 🎉

 ##### Update Instructions